 However, it's important to look at the full cost including travel rather than just the cost of accommodation.

-During August, we found that the difference in price was pretty significant.
-A family of four staying for a week could save themselves about £300-£900.
-At Easter, you could could easily pay £1000 more for a UK resort than a decent European Center Parcs resort.
+During August and Easter, we found that the difference in price was pretty significant.
+A family of four staying for a week in August could save themselves about £700 - £1000.
+At Easter, you could could easily pay £1000 - £1500 more for a UK resort than a decent European Center Parcs resort.

-Unsurprisingly though, the difference for off peak holidays was less significant (about £300-£500 in our price comparison).
+Unsurprisingly though, the difference for off peak holidays was less significant (about £300-£700 in our price comparison).
+We looked at prices for a seven day holiday.
+The savings will be smaller if you just stay for a weekend.

 Personally, I'd consider Center Parcs Europe for a week or two in school holidays but would go for Center Parcs UK for off-peak holidays or for a weekend.

-Finally, if you go for Center Parcs Europe make sure you compare prices on CenterParcs.eu with CenterParcs.fr as there can be a significant difference in price for the same holiday (based on our searches in 2020).
+Finally, if you go for Center Parcs Europe make sure you compare prices on CenterParcs.eu with CenterParcs.fr as there can be a significant difference in price for the same holiday (based on our searches for 2024).

 And yes, it would seem to be true that Center Parcs Europe is usually much cheaper than Center Parcs UK for accommodation.